Global Accounting Talent vs. US Hiring: A Cost and Quality Comparison (2026)

 Quality Comparison: What "US-Caliber" Actually Means

 The quality of global accounting talent varies enormously by sourcing channel.
-This is the critical distinction that separates MAVI from legacy offshore models.

 Quality Comparison Table